It’s time to take the confusion out of craft glue! Here’s your guide to the best adhesives for every type of craft project you work on.

 Loctite Epoxy Plastic Bonder – This adhesive works really well with plastics, and it’s very resistant to moisture, high humidity, and impact.

 Gorilla Super Glue Gel – This is a terrific product that does work well with multiple surfaces including plastic, ceramic, rubber, leather, metal, paper, wood, and more.
-It dries very quickly (under a minute) without clamping and is impact resistant.
+It’s a very strong glue and is impact resistant.
 Plus, the gel formula helps prevent messes.
+The best part is that it bonds almost instantly, with no need for clamping or holding pieces together for minutes.

 Best Glue For Ceramics

 Ceramics are porous but they can be tricky to glue together because you need glue that can withstand some impact and has the ability to be painted.
-I like using these crafting glues for ceramics.
+Safety note: Most glues are not food safe.
+Do not use glued ceramic objects for cooking or eating.
+I like using these crafting glues for ceramic items and porcelain repairs:

-E6000 – This glue is so good that it’s also flexible and gives you 5 minutes of time to adjust your craft as needed until it’s permanently bonded (great for ceramics!).
+E6000 – This is a good ceramic glue because it’s flexible, and gives you 5 minutes of time to adjust your ceramic pieces as needed until it’s permanently bonded (great for ceramic repair!).
 Note: One “con” to E6000 is the odor.
 Make sure to work with it in a well-ventilated area.

-Aleene’s Tacky Glue – This great all-around glue also works well on ceramics!
+Aleene’s Tacky Glue – This great all-around glue is also a good option for ceramics!
 I wish I had this when I was a kid, I bet my mom wishes I had it too.
+Sorry about your favorite ceramic mug, mom!

 Best Glue For Wood Projects

 Wood can be tricky to glue because it’s very porous and can have a very uneven surface.
-For top-notch looking wood craft projects, use one of these products.
+The key to a strong bond with wood is to use a thin layer of glue, and use as many clamps as you can.
+If you don’t have clamps you can use something heavy to press your project together, although the bond may be weaker.
+For top-notch looking wood craft projects, use one of these products:

 Aleene’s Tacky Glue – Have I mentioned how wonderful this glue is?
 Not only does it work on paper, felt, fabric, plastic, and ceramics, but it also adheres to wood.